mfthomps/RESim/README.md

 # RESim
 ## Reverse engineering using a full system simulator.

+* Dynamic analysis by instrumenting simulated hardware using Simics
+* Trace process trees, system calls and individual programs
+* Reverse execution to selected breakpoints and events
+* Integrated with IDA Pro(tm) debugging client
+* Fuzz with a customized AFL, injecting directly into simulated memory

 RESim is a dynamic system analysis tool that provides detailed insight into processes, programs and data flow within networked computers.
 RESim simulates networks of computers through use of the Simics'[1] platform’s high fidelity models of processors, peripheral devices (e.g., network interface cards), and disks.
 The networked simulated computers load and run targeted software copied from images extracted from the physical systems being modeled.

 Broadly, RESim aids reverse engineering and vulnerability analysis of networks of Linux-based systems by inventorying processes in terms of the programs they execute and the data they consume.
 Data sources include files, device interfaces and inter-process communication mechanisms.
-Process execution and data consumption is documented through dynamic analysis of a running simulated system without installation or injection of software into the simulated system, and without detailed knowledge of kernel hosting the processes.
+Process execution and data consumption is documented through dynamic analysis of a running simulated system without installation or injection of software into the simulated system, and without detailed knowledge of the kernel hosting the processes.

 RESim also provides interactive visibility into individual executing programs through use of a custom plug-in to the IDA Pro disassembler/debugger.
 The disassembler/debugger